e-clearing-net/OCHP/OCHP-direct.md

  * MDM sends the ControlEvse.req PDU.
  * CMS responds with a ControlEvse.conf PDU.

+**Note:** The control method _ControlEvse.req_ can be called one to multiple times during a charging session.
+It's parameters define weather the provider requests a start or end of the charging session or if they want to change it (in terms of it's parameters).
+The operator shall handle all three operations and respond to it's capabilities to actually execute the request accordingly.

 ### Release a selected charge point in an operator's backend